DuckBread/LazyScripts/README.md

-# Build_Scripts
+# LazyScripts
-Scripts I use when building Android ROMs
+Scripts I use when I'm too lazy to run the commands myself

 ***I will not provide support for these unless otherwise stated below!***